Configuration files are one of the possible channels for exchanging data between components and Keboola Connection (KBC).

 Because the state is stored as part of a Component configuration, the value of the state object is somewhat limited (should not generally exceed 1MB).
 It should not be used to store large amounts of data.

 Also, the end-user cannot easily access the data through the UI.
-The data can be, however, modified outside of the dockerized application itself using the Component configuration API calls.
+The data can be, however, modified outside of the component itself using the Component configuration API calls.
+Note however that the content in the contents of the state file is nested:

 Unlike the state file, the usage file is one way only and has a pre-defined structure.
-The usage file is used to pass information from the application to Keboola Connection.
-Metrics stored are used to determine how much resources the job consumed and translate the usage to KBC credits; this is very useful when you need your customers to pay using your application or service.
+The usage file is used to pass information from the component to Keboola Connection.
+Metrics stored are used to determine how much resources the job consumed and translate the usage to KBC credits; this is very useful when you need your customers to pay using your component or service.

 The usage file is located at